Python-SIP/sip/sphinx/directives.rst

 This directive is used to specify handwritten code that defines the interface to a C or C++ type being wrapped, either a structure, a class, or a template.
-It is used within a class definition or a `%MappedType`_ directive.
+It is used within a class definition or a :directive:`%MappedType` directive.

 Normally *code* will be a pre-processor ``#include`` statement.